A snapshot overview of schools in Valencia that are considered (although not necessarily chosen) by English-speaking expat parents.

 English School los Olivos

-School developed curriculum/Spanish curriculum/IGCSEs/A-Levels/Spanish Bach; ages 3-18; co-ed; day; independent; privately owned; 400 pupils
+Adapted curriculum / Spanish curriculum / IGCSE / A-Level / Spanish Bach; ages 3-18; co-ed; day; independent; privately owned; 400 students

 A small school in comparison to other private schools in Valencia and run by a British cooperative of teachers.
 Opened in 1976 and located in residential Campolivar, 9kms from the centre of the city and now in partnership with Xicotets Nursery School.
 For the last eight years 100 per cent of graduates have passed into Spanish universities, often with a high average mark.
 The majority of pupils are Spanish from the Valencian community.

-Adapted National Curriculum for England/IGCSEs/Spanish Bachillerato; ages 1-18; co-ed; day; independent; privately owned; 500 pupils
+Adapted National Curriculum for England / IGCSE / Spanish Bachillerato; ages 1-18; co-ed; day; independent; privately owned; 500 students